 Selected Examples of Coating Services

-Our scientists–with expertise in materials science, organic chemistry, biology, physics–use surface science instrumentation (XPS, Raman, HRSTEM, HRSEM, etc.) to provide the scientific insight that our clients value.
+Our scientists–with expertise in materials science, organic chemistry, biology, physics–use surface science instrumentation (XPS, Raman, HRSTEM, HRSEM, etc.) in our coatings testing laboratories and chemical analysis lab to provide the scientific insight that our clients value.

 - Paints of all kinds in all applications: quality assessment, pigment identification and distribution evaluation, forensic investigations, accelerated life testing